How to Conduct a Bike Safety Check Before Riding

 Check the brake, the same as the front brake.

 Now you have completed your bike inspection checklist.
 How often should you inspect your bike?
 Ideally, it is a good idea to examine your bike before every ride.
 Everyone has busy lives, and it becomes unpractical if you are riding your biking every day for errands, commuting, or pleasure.
 If you can’t do it before every ride, then try and do it at least once a week if you ride regularly.
 If you can’t ride your bike all year round because of the weather than inspect your bicycle once you take it out of storage.
-This article summarized the critical items to check before riding your bike.
+This article summarized the critical items to check before riding your favorite bike.
 There are bike maintenance tasks that may be performed to help extend the life of the bike.